keboola/connection-docs/templates/customer-relationship-management/customer-relationship-management.md

 **The flow, in a nutshell:**

-- First, the CRM source component (extractor) will collect data from your account (companies, deals, activities, lists, owners, contacts, and pipelines).
+- First, the CRM source component will collect data from your account (companies, deals, activities, lists, owners, contacts, and pipelines).

 - We then add NULL values if any columns are missing, and create an output CRM data model (a set of output tables).